material-components/material-components-web/test/screenshot/README.md

 ## Advanced usage

-Use `--help` to see all available CLI flags:
+Use `--help` to see all available CLI options:

 ```bash
 npm run screenshot:approve -- --help